vpaulino98/Growatt_ModbusTCP/README.md

 ### Device Information

-All device metadata (firmware version, serial number, register map) is available in the **Device Info** section of the integration rather than as sensor attributes.
+All device metadata (firmware version, serial number, inverter series) is available in the **Device Info** section of the integration rather than as sensor attributes.
 This keeps sensor entities clean and follows Home Assistant best practices.

 To view device information: